 Local food in Hawaii has a long and rich history.
 The diverse history of this Hawaiian culinary passion comes from all people that came to the islands to live, work, play, and lay their roots down.
 “Local food,” typically refers to a combination of fare from a variety of cultures that migrated to the Hawaiian Islands.

 This includes people of various Polynesian, American, Chinese, Filipino, Japanese, Korean, Spanish, and Portuguese origins.
-Taro, the root that Poi is made from is an indigenous Polynesian root plant, and so is the delicious Pohole Fern.
-Baking Banana was introduced by the Tahitians, and Breadfruit was brought by the Marquesans.
-Korean immigrants introduced Kim Chee and Barbecued Meats, and Sashimi and Bento came from the Japanese.
-Rice was introduced by the Chinese, and Mac Salad was later introduced by the Americans.
+Taro, the root from which Poi is made, is an indigenous Polynesian root plant, and so is the delicious Pohole Fern.
+The Tahitians introduced baking Banana, and the Marquesans brought breadfruit.
+Korean immigrants introduced Kimchi and Barbecued Meats, and Sashimi and Bento came from the Japanese.
+The Chinese introduced rice, and the Americans later introduced Mac Salad.
 As more settlers came to Hawaii for various purposes, the Portuguese brought Sweet Bread and Malasadas, the Spanish added Pasteles and Spices, and the Filipinos introduced Adobo-style garlic dishes, peas, and beans.
 So, with all this food culture history, it’s easy to see how Hawaiian-style local fare has been created, and how it has evolved.

 If you are looking for a local deli-style restaurant with delicious organic food, this is the place for you.
 We love this small tucked away deli across from The Cove in Kihei.
 This is the perfect spot to grab lunch to go and head to the beach.
 Joy’s place is very casual, with counter service and pick up.